cvogt/cbt/README.md

 don't be afraid to actually look under the hood and check out what's happening.

-And guess what, you already have the source code on your disk, because you installed CBT by cloning it's git repository.
+And guess what, you already have the source code on your disk, because you installed CBT by cloning its git repository.
 You can even debug CBT and your build files in an interactive debugger like IntelliJ after some minor setup.

 Finally, you can easily change CBT's code.
 Then CBT re-builds itself when you try